Diamondbacks vs. Dodgers Player Props Betting Odds

 Freeman Stats

-- Freeman has hit safely in three games in a row.
-In his last five games he is batting .381 with two doubles, two home runs, a walk and five RBI.
+- Freeman hopes to build on a four-game hitting streak in this matchup.
+During his last five outings he is hitting .381 with a double, a home run, a walk and five RBI.

 Freeman Recent Games